“I like nonsense; it wakes up the brain cells”. – Dr. Seuss

 Incorporate Rasayanas & Rejuvenative Plants

 In Ayurveda, Rasayana, the science of rejuvenation, was originally aimed at the mutation of the brain.
 Its goal was to provide a strong physical container so that the birth of true awareness could naturally occur.
-Rasayana uses meditation, mantra and brain health herbs and supplements to help promote mutation in brain cells.
+Rasayana uses meditation, mantra and brain health supplements to help promote mutation in brain cells.
 Chyawanprash is the foremost of all rasayanas and was formulated to boost overall vitality and promote longevity.